An overnight outdoor adventure that is “small and achievable, for normal people with real lives”.

 Literally translated is “autumn river” Akigawa is a tranquil leafy gorge boasting a clear water river with inspired scenery offered each of the four seasons.
 Activities to enjoy in the area include walking trials, fishing, hiking, onsens and temples.

-The Jyurigi parking lot is an easy place to park, then walk over to the picturesque akigawa gorge where you can cool off in the river, set up a BBQ picnic on the river bank near the Ishibune suspension bridge.
+The Jyurigi parking lot is an easy central place to park.
+From here, stop in and grab a hamburger or ice cream at Akigawa Base before you head over to the picturesque Akigawa gorge where you can cool off in the river, set up a BBQ picnic on the river bank near the Ishibune suspension bridge.

-NOTE, it might be possible to discreetly free camp overnight at the Jyugiri parking lot.
+NOTE, it is possible to discreetly free camp overnight at the Jyugiri parking lot.

 Kanotoen Camping Ground (google maps) | Website | Instagram

-We have heard good things!
-A calm secluded campground in a forrest setting with a river running through.
+A very friendly calm and secluded campground in a forrest setting with a river running through.
 You are able to fish for trout in the ponds.
-Day camp/BBQ available.

-Nearby is a local power spot called Kanoto Rock; a healing 20 minute walk through a mini canyon.
+Just a short drive from Kanotoen is a beautiful local power spot called Kanoto Rock; a healing 10 minute climb through a stunning mini canyon.